Skip Navigation

 Gallery Label

 This is one of the most important religious texts of the New Kingdom, in part because it is an early version, revealing the development of all later Books of the Dead.
-The papyrus is about twenty-five feet long and inscribed on both sides la rare feature).
-The manuscript contains nearly one hundred "chapters," almost half of the total known group of Book of the Dead texts.
-Several of the chapters are closer to those found in the Coffin Texts, the collection. of funerary literature used in the previous period.
+The papyrus is about twenty-five feet long, inscribed on both sides (a rare feature). and contains nearly one hundred "chapters," almost half of the total known group of Book of the Dead texts.
+Several of the chapters are closer to those found in Coffin Texts, the collection of funeral texts used in the previous period.

-The texts on the recto (front side) are written in approximately 530 columns of hieroglyphs reading from top to bottom, right to left.
+The texts on the recto (front side) are written in approximately 530 columns of hieroglyphs reading down and from right to left.
 English translations are provided for certain key passages, with each text block of the translation representing one column.
-Understanding these evocative texts can be challenging: even Egyptologists cannot claim with certainty to know what some of the phrases and sentences mean.
+Understanding these evocative texts can be challenging; even Egyptologists cannot claim with certainty to known what some of the phrases and sentences mean.

 (A full translation of this Book of the Dead was published in 2016 by Paul F. O’Rourke titled An Ancient Egyptian Book of the Dead: The Papyrus of Sobekmose.)